A classic recipe that’s done just perfectly. Creamy, filling, cozy, and topped with all your favorites. (We like avocado, cilantro, and sour cream.)

 And yes, it’s easy to make, and you’ll just need one pot.
-One of my most frequently made dinner recipes in the winter.
+It’s one of my most frequently made dinner recipes in the winter for a reason.

 Ingredients